 For the 2013 season, we decided to add a “pole matrix”.
 The basic concept is something we’ve seen in other displays, most notably our friend Frank Picozzi who has a wonderful display in Rhode Island.
 The basic idea is to have a row of tall poles, divided up into sections, with each section independently controlled by the computer.
 With creative programming, you can program the lights to look like fountains, display patterns, and even huge scrolling text.

-With many of our more recent additions the last few years being ‘RGB’ elements (meaning they can be virtually any color), we decided to kick the ‘pole matrix’ idea up a notch, and create an RGB version of it.
+Since many of our more recent additions in the prior few years were ‘RGB’ elements (meaning they can be virtually any color), we decided to kick the ‘pole matrix’ idea up a notch, and create an RGB version of it.
 After exploring several different options, we found the most cost-effective (and easiest) way of doing it was to use RGB pixel ribbon.
 The ribbon we’re using contains 30 RGB LEDs per meter, with each group of 3 being individually addressable by the computer and set to any of millions of colors.

 The first task was to divide the ribbons into two sections.
 They are sold in 5 meter strips, but we divided them in two, making them just over 8 feet long (2.5m) each.
 The picture below shows the work of cutting them up and soldering on wiring harnesses to each half